-For as long as I can remember, my family has vacationed on the white-sand beaches of Fort Morgan, Alabama, and eaten a low country shrimp boil every single 4th of July.
+For as long as I can remember, my family has vacationed on the white-sand beaches of Fort Morgan, Alabama and eaten a low country shrimp boil every single 4th of July.
 Although we usually have a giant pot and a burner under the house, it’s easy to do a small-scale shrimp boil right on your stovetop.

 Low Country Shrimp Boil

 An easy stovetop low country shrimp boil for your 4th of July festivities.

 - 1 pound smoked sausage cut into 2-inch pieces

 - 4 ears of corn cut in half

 Add seafood boil and bring water to a boil.